 We acknowledge that faculty, students, and researchers are also members of the Faculty of Arts and Sciences and of Harvard University.

 Jane Brown, Alexander Agassiz Professor of Zoology, Harvard Department of Organismic and Evolutionary Biology

-John Doe, Director of the Harvard Forest, Harvard Department of Organismic and Evolutionary Biology
+John Doe, Professor of Organismic and Evolutionary Biology, Director of the Harvard Forest, Harvard University